How Much Is My Case Actually Worth?

 Will My Personal Injury Lawsuit Take Long To Resolve?

-Personal injury lawsuits can sometimes be resolved quickly.
+can sometimes be resolved quickly.
 In other instances, they may drag on for long stretches of time.
 Each case is unique, so no concrete timetable can be established for personal injury cases.
 Your lawsuit may settle in a few months without the need for a trial, while others may take years to complete.

 How Soon Should I File My Lawsuit?